-The NBN Atlas is a free online tool that provides a platform to engage, educate and inform people about the natural world.
+The NBN Atlas is an online tool that provides a platform to engage, educate and inform people about the natural world.
 It will help improve biodiversity knowledge, open up research possibilities and change the way environmental management is carried out in the UK.

 The NBN Atlas is innovative because the combination of the multiple sources of information about UK species and habitats, and the ability to interrogate, combine, and analyse these data – in a single location – has not been done before, on this scale.
 It aims to facilitate learning about and understanding the UK’s wildlife.

 The National Biodiversity Network (NBN), a registered charity, has been championing the sharing of biological data in the UK since 2000, with the aim of improving the availability of high resolution and high quality data to provide the evidence base for all environmental decision-making in the UK.
 We have only been able to do this with the support of our membership and donations.
 Find out more about how to support us and ensure the long term success of the largest biodiversity database for any country in the world.
 Join the UK’s largest partnership for nature.

 The NBN Atlas is based on the Atlas of Living Australia infrastructure.
 The National Biodiversity Network has taken this open source platform and redesigned and remastered it in some places – in response to stakeholder needs – to create a bespoke system that is exceptionally useful for UK users.

 By adapting an existing platform, costs have been minimised and has resulted in a more powerful and functionally integrated end product.